radicle-dev/radicle.xyz/_guides/seeder.md

 ### You're all set

-If you got this far, congratulations, you have a Radicle seed node all setup and running!
+If you got this far, congratulations, you now have a Radicle seed node up and running!

 🎊👾